-I am a lecturer in Language Education (Teaching and Scholarship) and currently the Director of Taught Masters Programmes (Teaching and Learning) for the Department of Education.
-I arrived at the University of York in 2011 after working as an Associate Lecturer on on-campus and online Masters programmes in English Language, TESOL and Applied Linguistics at Aston University and the University of Leicester.
+I arrived at the University of York after working as an Associate Lecturer on on-campus and online UG and PG programmes in English Language, TESOL and Applied Linguistics at Aston University and the University of Leicester.
 I had accumulated 15 years of experience working in language education in Spain, Egypt and the UK as an EFL/EAP teacher and as a teacher educator on Trinity College London Certificate and Diploma courses, and the Cambridge Distance DELTA course.
-While in Spain, I also designed curricula and teaching materials for English for Specific Purposes courses, working principally with the British Council in Madrid, and also freelance with a number of multinationals (IBM, Media Planning Group and Reliance National Insurance).
+While in Spain, I also designed curricula and teaching materials for English for Specific Purposes courses, working principally with the British Council in Madrid, and freelance with a number of multinationals (IBM, Media Planning Group and Reliance National Insurance).

-I obtained my first degree from the University of Glasgow, and I hold a Cambridge University CELTA, a Trinity College London Diploma in TESOL, an MSc in TESOL (Aston University), and a PhD in Applied Linguistics (Aston University).
+In terms of qualifications, I have a BSc from the University of Glasgow, a Cambridge University CELTA, a Trinity College London Diploma in TESOL, an MSc in TESOL (Aston University), and a PhD in Applied Linguistics (Aston University).
 My PhD research focused on the teaching and learning of modality across genres in pre-sessional academic writing, combining a detailed discourse analysis with a materials evaluation and a study of teacher cognition.
 I am currently in the process of writing up my results for publication and am developing teaching resources to be used to complement pre- and in-sessional academic literacy skills classes.

 I am a Senior Fellow of Advance HE (formerly the Higher Education Academy).